steveeidemiller/SE_BME680/README.md

 https://github.com/steveeidemiller/sensor-ambient<br/>

 ## Example Code
-An example sketch is provided and can be found under "File->Examples->SE BME680 Library->se_bme680_test" in the Arduino IDE.
+An example sketch is provided and can be found under "File -> Examples -> SE BME680 Library -> se_bme680_test" in the Arduino IDE.

 # Credits
-The IAQ formula and algorithm in this library is a direct port of the Python code discussed at:<br/>
+The IAQ formula used in this library is a direct port of the Python code discussed at:<br/>
 https://github.com/thstielow/raspi-bme680-iaq<br/>
 https://forums.pimoroni.com/t/bme680-observed-gas-ohms-readings/6608/15<br/>

-Full credit for the IAQ feature in this library goes to that project and the extensive research done by its author.
-The only modifications here are attempts to enhance the gas resistance tracking and stabilization approaches, but the equations are the same.
+Credit for the IAQ formula goes to that project and the extensive research done by its author.
+The main additions offered by this library are enhanced gas resistance tracking and an improved stabilization algorithm.

 The author's formula includes a slope factor that was determined through experimentation.
 Fine-tuning the air quality calculation will require duplicating their approach to determine a more accurate slope factor for a specific BME680 sensor and target environment.